joshuakhaimov/basil-python-project/README.md

 2. On Google Colab, you press the +Code button and in that box that pops up you paste the code from the repositor.

 **How to run:**
-1. In your terminal, write python eid101work.ipynb
+1. In your terminal, write python eid101work.ipynb and it will run the code.
 2. On Google Colab, you press the play button and it runs the code.

 **The graph:**